 I have had countless professional mentors and advisors, but none so ever-present as Jen Dangelo, my coach and encourager.
 Thank you.

-I started this newsletter in June of 2009 with 19 readers.
-Today, thousands of you open these emails.
+I started this blog as an email newsletter with 19 subscribers.
+Today, thousands of you care to read what I write.
 It makes me so happy to picture you in my head when I’m writing.

 So, thanks for a great 10 years folks.
 Here’s to the next 10.